 Pasadena Pro Musica was part of Fulcrum Arts’ AxS Festivals “Fire and Water” in 2011 and “Curiosity” in 2014.
 The chorus has also appeared with Southwest Chamber Music, the Pasadena Symphony, and the Los Angeles Philharmonic in Mahler’s Symphony No. 8 at the Shrine Auditorium.
 We had the unique honor to be selected to perform in the multi-media Star Wars: In Concert at the Hollywood Bowl in 2012.

-Low came to Pasadena from Boston in 1964, following a distinguished career.
-He was head of the music department at Pine Manor College and had been a faculty member in the choral conducting department of Berkshire Music Center at Tanglewood.
-His madrigal group was under management with Columbia Artists.
-As assistant conductor of the New England Conservatory Chorus, he assisted with chorus preparations for Charles Munch, Robert Shaw, and Erich Liensdorf.
+Ed Low came to Pasadena from Boston in 1964 to be Music Director at Neighborhood Unitarian Universalist Church.
+He was formerly head of the music department at Pine Manor College in Massachusetts and a faculty member in the choral conducting department of Berkshire Music Center at Tanglewood.
+He also served as assistant conductor of the New England Conservatory Chorus.

 Want to further support Pasadena Pro Musica?